What time are your worship services?

 If I visit, will I be asked to stand or identify myself as a visitor?

 You will not be asked to stand or publicly identify yourself as a visitor during our worship services.
 If you want to register your visit with us so that we can contact you for prayer or to provide information, you’ll find a card in the seat back in front of you that you can fill out for this purpose.
-After the service, you will be invited to come to the Welcome Center, where we can provide you with more information about our church, and some free items for you, including a copy of Pastor Byron’s book, The Morning Comes and Also the Night.
+After the service, you will be invited to come to the Welcome Center, where we can provide you with more information about our church, and some welcome items for you.

 You’ll also be invited to attend Rooted, a 10- week small group experience that will stretch you to find your purpose with God, with the RHCC church family, and the purpose for your life.
 Get more information about Rooted here >>